Brisbane’s best Italian restaurants

 Julius ǀ South Brisbane

-If you’re after that perfect slice of pizza heaven, look no further than Julius pizzeria, whose only fault is that it’s just too damn close to the G&G office (seriously, our pants don’t fit anymore).
-Located on ever-trendy Fish Lane, this constantly awarded five-star eatery is famous for their delectable wood-fired pizzas.
-Do yourself a favour and order calamari and cured meats for antipasti.
-For those who are feeling more macaroni than margherita, be sure to look at Julius’ pasta menu, especially their duck ragu pasta which is se-duck-tively good!
+If you’re after a slice of pizza heaven, look no further than Julius!
+Located on the ever-trendy (and tasty) Fish Lane, this constantly awarded five-star eatery is famous for its delectable wood-fired pizzas.
+Do yourself a favour and order calamari followed by the duck ragu pasta.

 Marinara Trattoria ǀ Paddington

-When you’re craving some of that old-school spaghetti that your Nonna use to make, why not head to Café Marinara Trattoria?
-Nestled upon a hill, this traditional bistro’s red-checkered tablecloths and seaside mural will make you feel like you’re in the heart of Italia.
-All about that comfort food, this tiny but lovely café serves up all your spaghetti and pizza favourites, and serves them well.
+When you’re craving some of that old-school spaghetti that your Nonna used to make, that’s when you should head to Café Marinara Trattoria.
+This traditional bistro’s red-checkered tablecloths and seaside mural will make you feel like you’re in the heart of Positano surrounded by comfort food including pizza, pasta, and some irresistible seafood options like the sizzling king prawns in garlic and lemon juice!

 Il Posto | Paddington

-Be whisked away to Italy with the service of a local Italian restaurant at Il Posto.
-The place for perfectly cooked pasta, mouth-watering pizza and decadent desserts, you’ll feel right at home as soon as you settle into their seating and take a look at their extensive eats.
+Do you have a moment to talk about porchetta?
+The place for perfectly cooked pasta, mouth-watering pizza and decadent desserts, you’ll feel right at home as soon as you settle into Il Posto and take a look at their extensive eats.
 While you can’t go wrong with anything on the menu, we can’t recommend the numero uno pizza enough – and paired with a flavoursome wine, your night is set.